Considerations for Employers with Regard to COVID-19 and the Safety of Employees and the Public

 Further, the Department of Labor (DOL) has published the following interim guidance relevant to “worker’s rights” pursuant to COVID-19: “OSHA Workers’ Rights COVID-19.”
 The DOL guidance explains that “[t]here is no specific OSHA standard covering COVID-19.”
 However, the guidance notes that (a) the general duty clause may apply; and (b) OSHA’s personal protective equipment standards may apply.

 RECOMMENDATIONS FOR SYMPTOMATIC AND COVID-19 POSITIVE EMPLOYEES

-the employee no longer has a fever without the use of fever-reducing
+- the employee no longer has a fever without the use of fever-reducing medication; and

 Employers should also strongly consider limiting employee business travel.